Financial Aid Satisfactory Academic Progress Policy(SAP)

 Students may appeal their financial aid suspension if they were unable to maintain SAP as a direct result of hardship or special circumstances, as provided by federal regulations.
 Circumstances under which an appeal may be granted include, but are not limited to: personal illness, injury or accident; serious illness or death of close family member; unforeseen, undue hardship; documented change of program of study or pursuing second degree; demonstrated academic improvement; excess transfer hours.
 Circumstances under which an appeal may not be granted include, but are not limited to: encountering a situation that could have been anticipated; dissatisfaction with course material, instructor, instructional method or class intensity; lack of motivation or interest; participation in extracurricular activities; academic overload; inability to problem-solve issues including loss of internet service, repeated weather absences, and car repairs.

 Students seeking to appeal their suspended status should submit a completed appeal along with all required documentation to the Office of Financial Aid by the priority date listed on the Financial Aid SAP appeal form.
-Students who do not meet the priority deadline are made no guarantee a decision will be made prior to the add/drop period for the period of enrollment.
+Students must meet the priority deadline to ensure a decision is made prior to the add/drop deadline for the enrollment period.
 Students may not request reinstatement for a semester which has already ended.
 The Financial Aid SAP appeal form is available in the Office of Financial Aid as well as on the NCMC website and will be mailed to students with the suspension notification letter.

 The typed appeal must include an explanation for failing to meet SAP standards and a detailed plan to resolve the deficiency to ensure progress towards meeting SAP.
 If the appeal is approved, a student will have a probationary period for their next period of enrollment and may include conditions determined by the appeal committee during which he or she will receive federal student aid and reestablish eligibility under SAP.